Butterflies in Your Stomach: Possible Causes

-- Feeling butterflies in your stomach between one and three hours after eating is caused by peptic ulcers in most cases.
+- Feeling butterflies in your stomach one to three hours after eating is usually caused by peptic ulcers.

-This is what happens: our gastric acids have worn away part of the stomach lining.
+Peptic ulcers happen when our gastric acids wear away part of the stomach lining.

-- This feeling of pain or butterflies appears after eating or at night.
-It can keep us from getting adequate sleep.
+- This feeling of pain or butterflies comes after eating or at night.
+It can make it difficult to get a good night’s sleep.

 - The most common cause of these ulcers is the bacteria Helicobacter pylori.
-But, some anti-inflammatories, such as ibuprofen, can cause them.
+However, some anti-inflammatories (ibuprofen, for example) can cause also them.

-- We also need to remember that stress and spicy foods tend to aggravate this condition.
+- It is important to keep in mind that stress and spicy foods tend to aggravate this condition.

 As we said, the first thing to do is talk to your doctor.
 They are the best person to tell you what you have and how to treat it.
-When we know what is causing this feeling, we can then figure out how to treat it.
+When you know what is causing this feeling, you can then figure out how to treat it.

-There are some home remedies we can use to treat this feeling.
-These are helpful if you have a problem with gastritis or ulcers.
+There are some home remedies we can use to treat this symptom.
+They are helpful if you have a problem with gastritis or ulcers.

-Here are some simple things we can do.
+Here are some simple things you can do: